Observe the effect of lockless reads

 required on db.counters

-other tables); when peeking is enabled, many commands will show
+When peeking is enabled, many commands show